 After traveling Europe and Asia for 14 months with his then-wife Tina and writing a book about people’s obsession with shoes [BOOTISM: a shoe religion], ask him, but it is a long story!!
 Michael was living in New York getting divorced.
 He set his sights on Siesta Key and moved south in July 2006.

 It was hot and the economy was booming and it seemed like a great time to start a coffee business in Sarasota.
 Local Coffee + Tea opened in February 2007 in Siesta Key Village.
 Linda Meylan was on the launch team and Glynis helped to create our first Tea Menu.
-The name was originally called Local Coffee when his mother reminded him “Do not forget about the tea” and so the ‘Plus Tea’.
+The name was originally called Local Coffee when Michael's mother reminded him “Do not forget about the tea” and so the ‘Plus Tea’.
 The corporate name is still Local Coffee Co.

 |Timing is everything but the timing for opening any business at that time was not good.
 The idea was to grow our way out of the tough times and in March 2007, just one month after opening the Siesta Key shop, LCT purchased three retail locations from Latitude 23.5 Coffee; a café in St. Petersburg, a coffee shop in South Sarasota and the location at Selby Gardens.
 At the same time we invested in a bakery, the Wired Whisk Bakehouse in the Chili’s Plaza on Tamiami Trail.